mkopciuszynski/avr_tools/at13_low_power_24h_timer/README.md

 # Low Power 24-Hour Timer on ATtiny13

-This project demonstrates how to implement a super power-efficient timer on the ATtiny13 microcontroller.
+This project demonstrates how to implement a power-efficient timer on the ATtiny13 microcontroller.
 The timer can execute a task every 24 hours or at intervals that are multiples of 15 minutes.
 It achieves this by leveraging the internal Watchdog Timer (WDT) oscillator for time tracking and deep sleep for power efficiency.

 ## Features